jstonge/hello-gmes/src/models/model-3.md

   </div>
 </div>

 <div class="warning" label="⚠️ Warning">To keep the visualization light, we "sparsified" the raw output with  <a href="https://github.com/jstonge/hello-gmes/blob/main/.sparsify.py#L5-L9">.sparsify.py#L5-L9</a>.
-That is, we throw away points where the absolute difference between two time steps is greater than 0.00001.
+That is, we throw away points where the absolute difference between two time steps is  less than 0.00001.
 This lead to premature termination of runs and more rough results.
 That said, the results are  qualitatively the same than with raw data.
 If you want to run the app with raw data, follow the following <a href="https://github.com/jstonge/hello-gmes/blob/main/README.md#instruction-to-run-data-app-with-raw-data">instructions</a>.</div>

 <!-- IMPORT DATA -->